eagles-project/mam4xx/docs/development.md

 * `TracersView`: a rank-3 `View` with indices `n`, `i`, `k`, that identify a specific tracer (advected quantity) `n` in a specific column `i` at a specific vertical level `k`.
-This `View` type is used to extract prognostic aerosol data from an atmospheric host model (e.g. SCREAM) so it can be advanced by MAM4xx.
+This `View` type is used to extract prognostic aerosol data from an atmospheric host model (e.g. EAMxx) so it can be advanced by MAM4xx.
 * `DiagnosticsView`: a rank-3 `View` similar to `TracersView`, used to index diagnostic aerosol data from an atmosphereic host model for use and updating